-If you have met the 'threshold tests' we will formally accept a duty to house you in the long-term (unless we are referring the duty to another local authority in cases where you have no local connection to the Royal Borough).
+If, despite all our joint efforts, we do not manage to help you secure accommodation and you have met the 'threshold tests' we may formally accept a duty to house you in the longer-term (unless we are referring the duty to another local authority in cases where you have no local connection to the Royal Borough).

-However, this no longer means that you will be offered a lifetime tenancy for social housing.
-We can meet our duty by offering you either:
+However, this no longer means that you will automatically be offered a lifetime tenancy for social housing.
+We can meet our duty towards you by offering you options such as:

-- a tenancy with a private landlord this will be for a minimum of one year - a tenancy with a social landlord like the Council (Tenant Management Organisation), a housing trust or a housing association.
+- a tenancy with a private landlord this will be for a minimum of six months or one year depending on your circumstances - a tenancy with a social landlord like the Council, a housing trust or a housing association.
 These tenancies can be anything from two years to five years in length.
 It will be up to your landlord whether they extend your tenancy at the end of this period.
 You may be offered a tenancy of more than five years right from the start if we assess that you need this.